Showcase info for shortlisters

 Hello Shortlisters!

-Thank you for helping us find this year's best entries to showcase, we really appreciate it.
+Thank you for helping us identify this year’s standout entries – your support is greatly appreciated!

 An overview of the shortlisting criteria